 Although injection therapy is more time-consuming than surgery, it has several advantages:

-Surgery for varicose veins is no longer used as a routine treatment for varicose veins.
+Surgery is no longer used as a routine treatment for varicose veins.
 When surgery is done, it aims to remove as many of the varicose veins as possible.
 However, surgeons try to preserve the saphenous vein.
 This vein is the longest superficial vein in the body, extending from the ankle to the groin, where it joins the femoral vein (the main deep vein in the leg).
 Surgeons try to preserve the saphenous vein because it can be used for bypass procedures in case blockage ever develops in the heart vessels or other major body vessels.
 If the saphenous vein must be removed, a procedure called stripping is done.
 The surgeon makes two incisions, one at the groin and one at the ankle, and opens the vein at each end.
 A flexible wire is threaded through the entire vein and then pulled out to remove the vein.

 To remove other varicose veins, the surgeon makes incisions in other areas.
 Because the superficial veins play a less significant role than the deep veins in returning blood to the heart, their removal does not impair circulation if the deep veins are functioning normally.